cppfw/png/README.md

 # libpng
-limping sources to package them for cocoapods
+libpng sources to package them for cocoapods